-Here’s one of the revised Common Application essay topics for 2017-2018: “Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.”
+Here’s one of the Common Application essay topics (2019-2020): “Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.”

 As Princeton’s Dean of Admission points out: